 The history of the novel is of an unavailing (and often futile, often failing) struggle to reinvent and reimagine the form.
 Games are something else entirely.

-Will my job be replaced with an algorithm?
+Will my job be replaced by a machine?

 Should I learn to code?